matn7/CS-Notes/src/main/java/basic_java/Java11.md

 - Atomic classes are really meant to be used in situations when a value is being incremented or decremented.
 They're intended to be used when the code is using a loop counter, or generating a sequence of numbers for some other reason.
-- compareAndSet() method takes two parameters, the expected value and the new value that you want to set.
+- `compareAndSet()` method takes two parameters, the expected value and the new value that you want to set.
 If the current value doesn't equal the expected value, the method returns false and set doesn't take place.
-- If the current value equals the expected value, then the set goes ahead and the method return true.
+- If the current value equals the expected value, then the set goes ahead, and the method return true.
 We can see how this would be useful when a thread knows that it might be suspended between getting a value and updating it.

 ## Lambdas